nheingit/JWCuisine-landing-page/README.md

 and of course stack overflow!
 https://stackoverflow.com/

-Overall this has been my first project as a software developer, and in a few years(probably months honestly) I know I will look back at this code and cringe at how I decide to structure everything and  how I wrote code, but I am pretty proud of my finished product, and it has taught me more than I could have ever hoped for or expected!
+This has been my first project as a software developer, I know I will look back at this code and see how much I've grown, and that is the most exciting part for me!